 I am from Bangalore, India.
 I met my girlfriend 11 months back.
-She used to say sometimes she stay with her uncle and auntie and sometimes in the rented house.
+She used to say that sometimes she stayed with her uncle and auntie and sometimes in the rented house.
 She never gave me her address; she was telling if her uncle came to know about our love that will be a problem for her since we are from different religions.
-After 8 months I found that there is no uncle's house and she is staying in her rented house only where this male friend often visit and stay.
+After 8 months I found that there is no uncle's house and she is staying in her rented house only where this male friend often visits and stays.
 She said he knows her sister and again sister might inform her parents about our relationship that may create issues for her.
 She is asking me to wait for another 2 years for the marriage.
-I told her that I can't continue this relationship but whenever I say that or keep space with her she comes to patch up our relationship.
-She is telling me that I am not having modern attitude to accept a male friend.
-This drama is going on for 4 months.
+I told her that I can't continue this relationship but whenever I say that or keep space from her she comes to patch up our relationship.
+She is telling me that I am not having a modern attitude to accept a male friend.
+This drama has been going on for 4 months.
 She is not leaving me nor she is not allowing me to leave.
 She is still continuing the friendship with this guy.
 But I noticed that this guy rarely stays there.
-She was asking me time to reduce his visit 4 months back.
-But still he is there.
-At present she is struggling with her career and education.
+She was asking me for time to reduce his visit 4 months back.
+But still, he is there.
+At present, she is struggling with her career and education.
 Indeed there are lots of pressure on her about job and education.
 She is asking me to let her solve the issues related job and education then she will solve the issue of this male friend.
-What is the best way to solve this issue.
+What is the best way to solve this issue?
 I am trying to keep the space so that she will understand me.
 But the moment I keep a space or fight with her she comes to my house or meets me.
-Help me..
+Help me.
 I have tried: 1.
 I have Tried to break up many times.
 2. I have Switched off mobile/ not picked calls 3.
 I have Argued and fought with her many times 4.
 I have Beaten her for not meeting me on New Year but went with this best male friend for a movie.
 I think it was caused by: I did not inquire about her and her stay when I met her.
 I believed in individual freedom.
 I support her financially without asking much (but now I ask and support less financially).
 She used to be defensive later when I used to ask about uncle and auntie.
 I did not take the cues from her talk about this issue since I believed in privacy and individual freedom.

 If you believe in individual freedom, you are contradicting yourself by imposing physical violence towards her.
 There are a few things you are up against: